-The ZSSC3240 supports three different digital interface protocols: SPI, I2C, and OWI.
-The implementation of the interfaces is such that the available commands (section 6.6.1) and request codes for the ZSSC3240 are the same regardless on the interface type used.
+The ZSSC3241 supports three different digital interface protocols: SPI, I2C, and OWI.
+The implementation of the interfaces is such that the available commands (section 6.6.1) and request codes for the ZSSC3241 are the same regardless on the interface type used.

-The selection of whether the ZSSC3240 operates with SPI, I2C, or OWI interface is determined in the start-up phase after power-on.
+The selection of whether the ZSSC3241 operates with SPI, I2C, or OWI interface is determined in the start-up phase after power-on.
 Initially all interface relevant parameters are loaded from address 02{HEX} in the NVM (slave address, SPI configuration).
 If the first command after power-on is a valid and properly formatted I2C request including the correct slave address, the interface is fixed as an I2C slave.
 If, instead, there is an active signal at the SS pin as the first valid activity, then the IC is fixed as an SPI slave.
 Alternatively, a valid OWI start (within the start-up window) will fix the interface as OWI.
-Once, the interface is established and fixed, a change of the interface can only be done by means of a power-on-reset.
-The status byte defined in Table 18 is common for all supported interface types, and it is part of the ZSSC3240's digital response to read requests.
+Once the interface is established and fixed, a change of the interface can only be done by means of a power-on-reset; applying signals or protocol of the assumed-inactive interfaces must not happen.